vlaaad/vlaaad.github.io/_posts/2023-04-30-replicant.md

 # Replicant

 Replicant comes in 2 parts: [client](https://github.com/clojure/data.alpha.replicant-client) and [server](https://github.com/clojure/data.alpha.replicant-server).
 The idea is that you run replicant server in the process you want to inspect, and use replicant client in a tool like Morse or Reveal to interact with the server.
 Together, they allow inspecting remote objects as if they are local.
-The client library is JVM-only, but in principle there is a protocol on top of eval and edn that can be implemented in another Clojure dialect.
+The server library is JVM-only, but in principle there is a protocol on top of eval and edn that can be implemented in another Clojure dialect.

 Replicant server is a prepl that "remotifes" objects when responding.
 For example, if I request `*ns*`, it will respond with a following EDN:
 ```clj